audy/dna/readme.md

 ## Installation

-With Ruby 1.8.7 or better:
+With Ruby 1.9.7 or greater:

 ```
 $ (sudo) gem install dna